Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Proposed Method

-To begin with, we extract the three channels (red, green, and blue) of the input image, denoted as $r$, $g$, and $b$.
-We then calculate the absolute differences between each pair of channels, resulting in three single-channel maps labeled $A$, $B$, and $C$.
-Next, we use these maps to concatenate a detail image, which captures the unique features of each single-layer map.
-This detail image is then passed to a deep FFR-DG module, along with a low-light-rainy image.
-The FFR-DG module has two distinct paths for processing input feature channels: a spatial path that applies conventional convolution to a subset of the channels and a frequency path that operates in the Fourier domain.
-The Fourier transform is a widely used tool for analyzing the frequency content of signals, including images, where the spatial variation in pixel density has a unique representation in the frequency domain.
-This allows for the efficient analysis and processing of images, as well as other complex signals, using Fourier-based techniques.
-Using element multiplication, we enhance the detail image, and then capture the resulting features to obtain prior information to guide the preliminary restoration of the image.
+To further leverage the detailed images in guiding the restoration process, we design FSFE.
+The detailed image is passed to parallel frequency/spatial domain branches, each featuring two distinct paths for processing input feature channels: a spatial path applying conventional convolution to a subset of channels and a frequency path operating in the Fourier domain.
+The Fourier transform is a widely used tool for analyzing the frequency content of signals.
+This allows for the efficient analysis and processing of images and other complex signals using Fourier-based techniques.
+Utilizing element multiplication, we enhance the detailed image and then capture the resulting features to obtain prior information to guide the preliminary restoration of the image.
 Our experimental results demonstrate that the proposed method effectively removes rain patterns from the image while preserving background content information.
-As a result, the FFR-DG module can focus on learning the background information, thereby improving its ability to remove rain pattern information.
+As a result, the FDG module can concentrate on learning the background information, which enhances its ability to remove rain pattern information.